 With effective data collection and the ability to segment it quickly, workflow automation allows you to put your information to good use and ensure that you are sending the right message, to the right supporters, at the right time.

 Analytics and reporting

-Predictive analytics takes things a step further by empowering fundraisers with the ability to predict donor behavior based on their past behavior.
-This type of analytics reporting gives valuable insight into which donor is likely to respond to certain fundraising asks – and is also especially useful when paired with automated campaigns.
+Predictive analytics take things a step further by empowering fundraisers with the ability to predict donor behavior based on their past involvement.
+This type of analytics reporting gives valuable insight into which donor is likely to respond to certain fundraising asks.